JakeDern/os-program-1/README.md

 3. ProcessFetcher: This module is responsible for iterating over the /proc/ directory, determining ownership of files, and returning information about any owned processes to the main program.
 It's methods generally return pointers to Process structs or NULL on failure.

 4. Parser: This module is responsible for the actual construction of Process structs and for parsing all needed information about the Processes from any relevant files.
 It is primarily used by the ProcessFetcher, and generally returns Process structs or NULL on failure.

+# File Structure
+At the root level, you will find the CODEOWNERS and this README.
+The makefile and main.c are found in /src/, which is further divided into two files.

+/src/headers: Contains .h files specifying the interfaces for the 3 modules described above

+/src/modules: Contains.h file with the source code and implementation of the 3 modules as described above.